EvaMart/ChIPseq/WigExplore/example/readme.md

 # Example:

-We want to check the chromosomes in which the intervals in TestFile.wigFix are located and how many intervals locate in each chromosome.
+We want to know the chromosomes in which the intervals in TestFile.wigFix are located and how many intervals locate in each chromosome.
 TestFile.wigFix contains intervals in chromosomes: chr1, chr1_SDECSD, chr1_DXC1232, chr11 and chr11_XSZ.

 **TestFile.wigFix** **: